thekitchen-pot/thekitchen-pot/src/content/blog/how-to-season-stainless-steel-pans.md

 ---
-title: "How to Season Stainless Steel Pans - The Ultimate Guide (4 Steps)"
+title: How to Season Stainless Steel Pans - The Ultimate Guide (4 Steps)
-slug: "how-to-season-stainless-steel-pans"
+slug: how-to-season-stainless-steel-pans
-pubDate: "2020-09-09"
+pubDate: 2020-09-09
-modDate: "2025-02-15"
+modDate: 2025-02-15
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/how-to-season-a-stainless-steel-pan.jpg"
+image: src/content/blog/images/how-to-season-a-stainless-steel-pan.jpg
-coverAlt: "How to Season Stainless Steel Pans - The Ultimate Guide (4 Steps)"
+coverAlt: How to Season Stainless Steel Pans - The Ultimate Guide (4 Steps)
+description: >-
-description: "When using your stainless steel pans for the first time, it's important to season them to enhance their performance and prevent food from sticking.
+  When using your stainless steel pans for the first time, it's important to season them to enhance their performance and prevent food from sticking.
   Follow the step-by-step guide provided in this article to make seasoning your pans a breeze.
-By regularly seasoning your stainless"
+By regularly seasoning your stainless
-tags: ["ceramic-vs-stainless-steel-cookware", "copper-pans", "seasoning-copper-pans"]
+tags:
+  - ceramic-vs-stainless-steel-cookware
+  - copper-pans
+  - seasoning-copper-pans
-category: "How To Guides"
+category: How To Guides
+seo: >-
-seo: "If you're looking for a comprehensive guide on how to season stainless steel pans, then we've got you covered.
-Read on for the details."
+  If you're looking for a comprehensive guide on how to season stainless steel pans, then we've got you covered.
+Read on for the details.
 ---

 When using your stainless steel pans for the first time, you should season it to achieve optimal performance.
 Seasoning will keep your food from sticking to the pan, which will improve your cooking experience significantly.